YaleDHLab/lab-workshops/python-for-humanists/README.md

 ### Download Workshop Materials

 Python for Huamanists is divided into three parts: Part I, II, and III.
 Each part has two .ipynb files:
-* Python4HumanistsPartx.ipynb *and*
+* Python4HumanistsPartx.ipynb
 * PythonXComplete.ipynb

-*Python4HumanistsPartx.ipynb* is intended to be used during the workshop as we code together and fill in the code cells.
+**Python4HumanistsPartx.ipynb** is intended to be used during the workshop as we code together and fill in the code cells.

-*PythonXComplete.ipynb* is the completed workshop with all code and exercises completed.
+**PythonXComplete.ipynb** is the completed workshop with all code and exercises completed.
 This is intended as a reference or answer key for the workshop.

 **If you don't have python or jupyter notebooks installed, we recommend installing Anaconda 3 using the steps below.**